School of Nursing Mission & Philosophy

 School of Nursing Mission

 Allen College Nursing Programs prepare professional graduates who meet essential nursing practice standards in a variety of settings, caring for diverse individuals, families, and populations.
-These programs emphasize scholarship, experiential and lifelong learning, service, and interprofessional partnerships.
+These programs emphasize the values of inclusion, scholarship, experiential and lifelong learning, service, and interprofessional partnerships.

 School of Nursing Philosophy